yenbuilds/my-operating-principles/README.md

 If consistently facing friction or frustration, it may be time to re-examine mental models in use, and determine what is missing or not working well.

+when something repeatedly breaks you probably have a structural problem.
+Address it rationally.

 ## Related Files

 - [inevitable-progress.md](https://github.com/yenbuilds/my-operating-principles/blob/main/inevitable-progress.md)